royaltm/Amiga-midiIn/README.md

 midiIn
 ======

-Hereby I humbly present sources of the [MIDI-controlled sample player] for AMIGA under the [GPL-3.0-or-later](COPYING) license.
-It's Open Source now.
+This is the source repository of the [MIDI-controlled sample player] for AMIGA under the [GPL-3.0-or-later](COPYING) license.
+It is Open Source now.

 History
 -------